 And remember, 80% is a great number to shoot for.
 Eat 80 - 90% meat, lean protein, veggies, fruits, nuts and beans, and then enjoy a few of your favorite snack or foods a little each day.
 This will help with emotional well-being, not feeling deprived, and overall enjoying life!
 A few pieces of dark chocolate, a slice of cake or a few french fries are not going to inhibit nutrients from being absorbed.
 Eating well is so much more than losing weight or being healthy.
 It is connected to emotional healthy, mental health, hormonal health and physical health for both mamas and babies together.

-Add a serving of Majka’s Unsweetened Nourishing Lactation Booster or Majka’s Vanilla Chai Nourishing Lactation Booster to your next latte, smoothie, or meal!
-Each one has its own unique flavor that can heighten any recipe's taste and nutritional content!
-Our Nourishing Lactation Boosters give new moms an all-natural source of galactagogues, antioxidants, and good fats to support you and your milk supply postpartum.
+Add a serving of Majka’s Vanilla Chai Nourishing Lactation Booster to your next latte, smoothie, or meal!
+It has a unique flavor that can heighten any recipe's taste and nutritional content!
+Our Nourishing Lactation Booster gives new moms an all-natural source of galactagogues, antioxidants, and good fats to support you and your milk supply postpartum.// ]]>